Mission of the Conference

 the Conference.
 Among them will be:

-- The Practice of Entrepreneurship: Does it change over the years?
+- The Practice of Entrepreneurship: how it responds to the global

 - Art and Creative Entrepreneurship